 สถานที่สำคัญในภูฏาน

-The temple has a lot of legend to why it was first constructed.
-The most popular legend says it was built on the head of a demon to suppress the serpentine force that was getting all inhabitants ill.
+The temple has many legends surrounding its construction.
+The most popular legend states that it was built on the head of a demon to suppress the serpentine force causing illness among the inhabitants.

-The central tower (utse), the pinnacle of the temple is chained from four directions to the roof of the temple.
-It is believed that while the consecration was being performed, the central tower moved attempting to fly to Tibet.
-Thus to stop it from its flight, the central tower was chained down.
+The central tower (utse), the pinnacle of the temple, is chained from four directions to the roof.
+It is believed that during its consecration, the tower attempted to fly to Tibet and was chained down to prevent it from leaving.

-The lhakhang is conceived as a mandala, with three different storeys corresponding to the different levels of beginning (Hell, earth and heaven).
-Each level displays a massive collection of Buddhist painting and iconography as old as the 5th century.
-The temple also portrays unique paintings of the progressive stages of Tantric Buddhist philosophy as well as the most important deities and figures of the Drukpa Kagyudpa School.
+Conceived as a mandala, the temple’s three storeys represent hell, earth, and heaven.
+Each level showcases an extensive collection of Buddhist paintings and iconography dating back to the 5th century.
+The temple also displays unique paintings of the progressive stages of Tantric Buddhist philosophy and significant deities from the Drukpa Kagyudpa School.

 Standing regally on the hill above the Punakha valley, Khamsum Yulley Namgyal Chorten is a classic example of the amazing traditions and architecture of Asian countries.
 This chorten, however, is unique.
 Unlike other Buddhist institutes or colleges in Bhutan, it is not designed for community worship, monastic retreat or education.
 It is designed as a magical tool.
 It was built by Queen Mother Ashi Tshering Yangdon Wangchuck for heading off the negative forces and transmitting peace and harmony for all the living beings.